 An optional time where individuals come for prayer and intercede for others - either for the full time, or just a few minutes.
 Each Hands Community will appoint a prayer coordinator to facilitate this.

 Every Friday of the month, we do a different activity as the whole Hands Community.
-Each week we also attend to family announcements: welcoming newcomers, saying farewell, celebrating birthdays, praying for those traveling, etc.
+Each week we also attend to family announcements: welcoming newcomers, saying farewell, celebrating birthdays, praying for those travelling, etc.

 Word & Worship We come together to worship and hear God’s word for us, often from a guest speaker outside the Hands Community.